-If you are stowing the flat tire, remove the L-shaped bolt from from the external pocket of the felt bag.
+If you are stowing the flat tire, remove the L-shaped bolt from the external pocket of the felt bag.
 With the 3rd row seat in the raised position, stand the flat tire in the rear of the vehicle with the tire's valve stem facing the rear of the vehicle.
-Festen the flat tire to the rear of the vehicle with the tire's valve stem facing the rear of the vehicle.
 Fasten the flat tire to the vehicle by inserting the L-shaped bolt through one of the lug bolt holes in the wheel and turning clockwise into the threaded hole in the vehicle until the tire is secured.